School of Medicine

 - Studying the neocortical and limbic systems in Diffuse Lewy Body Disease (DLBD) at the single cell level

 Assistant Professor of Pathology (Pathology Research) and of Genetics

 BioDr.
-Cong's group is developing novel technology for genome editing and single-cell genomics, leveraging scalable methods inspired by data science.
-His group has a focus on using these gene-editing tools to study immunological and neurological diseases.
-His work has led to one of the first FDA-approved clinical trials using CRISPR/Cas9 gene-editing for in vivo gene therapy.
-More recently, his group invented tools for cleavage-free large gene insertion via mining microbial recombination protein, and developed single-cell tracking approach for studying cancer biology and immunology.
+Cong's group is developing novel genome technology for genome engineering and single-cell genomics, leveraging scalable computational methods.
+His group has several focus areas.
+We are using genome technology such as gene-editing and data science method/analysis to study immunological and neurological diseases.
+His work has led to one of the first CRISPR/Cas9 gene-editing tools for in vivo gene therapy.
+More recently, his group invented tools for cleavage-free large gene insertion via mining microbial recombination protein, and developed single-cell tracking approach for studying cancer biology and cancer immunology.
 Dr. Cong is a recipient of the NIH/NHGRI Genomic Innovator Award, a Baxter Foundation Faculty Scholar, and has been selected by Clarivate Web of Science as a Highly Cited Researcher.

 Associate Professor of Pathology at the Stanford University Medical Center, Emerita

 Current Research and Scholarly InterestsAs medical director of the Hematology Laboratory, my main focus is service work, including laboratory administration, bone marrow pathology, and flow cytometry interpretation.
 Publications arise primarily from development or evaluation of laboratory methods or collections of unusual patient cases.